Pruning Near Distribution Lines

 Pruning Techniques on the Distribution System

-To ensure the maximum health and beauty of New Jersey's trees, we have arborists and certified tree experts on staff overseeing all tree trimming work.
+To ensure the maximum health and beauty of New Jersey's trees, we have certified arborists and licensed tree experts on staff overseeing all tree trimming work.

 There are many factors that determine how we cut trees, including: